Explore the Gallier House on your own with this virtual tour!

-In the mid 19th-century, James Gallier Jr. was one of the most prominent architects of New Orleans.
+James Gallier Jr. was one of the most prominent architects of New Orleans in the mid-19th century.
 His design work found an enthusiastic audience of civic leaders, businessmen, and affluent families.
 In 1857, Gallier put his considerable talent to work designing a residence of his own.
-He and his wife, Algae Villavaso, as well as their four young daughters moved into the Creole townhouse with four enslaved workers in 1860 on the brink of the Civil War.
+He and his wife, Aglae Villavaso, as well as their four young daughters moved into the Creole townhouse with four enslaved workers in 1860.
 Our story spans the heartbreaking era of a nation in crisis, freedom and opportunity – through the eyes of a hopeful young family.

 Gallier’s fascinating innovations in engineering and architecture are featured throughout the property.
-From indoor plumbing to ventilation ideas, Gallier was at the forefront of technological advances.
-Throughout his architecture, and most notably his home, Gallier pays homage to the architecture of western Europe.
+From indoor plumbing to air ventilation, Gallier was at the forefront of technological advances.
+Throughout his career, and most notably in his home, Gallier pays homage to the architecture of western Europe.
 His home features both classical and Italianate features.

-The Gallier House is an outstanding example of accurate and comprehensive historic restoration of one of New Orleans’ loveliest and time-honored landmarks.
-We invite you to experience with us the story of this architectural jewel and those that lived and worked on the property.
-Our walk through includes a masterfully restored historic garden, elegant carriageway, and restored slave quarters in addition to the Gallier family furnished home.
+The Gallier House is an outstanding example of an accurate and comprehensive historic restoration of one of New Orleans’ loveliest and time-honored landmarks.
+We invite you to experience with us the story of this architectural treasure and learn about the people that lived and worked on the property.
+Our propery includes a masterfully-restored historic garden, elegant carriageway, and restored slave quarters, in addition to the Gallier family’s furnished home.